MYSA League Rules

 - Each team shall be represented on the team sideline by a registered coach and/or assistant coach.

-- Teams without a registered coach or assistant coach present will not be allowed to play their match and that match will be considered a forfeit.
+- Teams without a registered and properly risk managed coach or assistant coach present will not be allowed to play their match and that match will be considered a forfeit.

 - Coaches should warn assistant coaches and players that anyone arguing with an official on a judgment call or demeaning the integrity of the official will be penalized and possibly ejected.